 Hawaii is an amazing place.
-The surf, the beaches, the Ukelele!
+The surf, the beaches, the Ukulele!
 Even better than that though is the Koa tree.

 The Acacia Koa is native to Hawaii, where it is the second most common tree.
-According to The World Resources Insitute: “Guitars made from Koa were an innovation of the early 19th century, when Mexican cowboys known as paniolos (from españoles) came to the islands to help wrangle livestock.
+According to The World Resources Institute: “Guitars made from Koa were an innovation of the early 19th century, when Mexican cowboys known as Paniolos (from Españoles) came to the islands to help wrangle livestock.
 They brought their own language and culture, including their guitars”.
-This led to the development of the Ukelele and other Koa dependent instruments.
+This led to the development of the Ukulele and other Koa dependent instruments.

 With its unusual natural colour and sheen, it’s hard to ignore this rare but magnificent wood.
 Here are 4 of our favourite instruments made with Koa:

 The Merida Diane DG-20KOAGACES is a fine example of Koa’s ability to play well with others when partnered with another tonewood.
 The back and sides are built using Koa, which establishes a rich timbre with a stirring warmth.
 The soundboard (top) is crafted using solid Sitka spruce, a favourite amongst luthiers and guitarists due to its easy workability and gloriously resonant character.
 The result is an open and well-rounded tonal palette that endows this model with the readiness to tackle any musical style.
 Whether you’re a both soloist or an ensemble player you’ll love the way that this beauty performs and sounds.

 The elegant mahogany neck and rosewood fingerboard partnership create a seamless feel for the fretting hand.
 The deep single-cutaway makes it delightfully easy to reach the highest frets in total comfort.
 The Merida/Fishman electronic allows you to hit the stage in style, wowing audiences wherever your music takes you.